upperAdd/Adventure-Game-DA_week-2/README.md

 # It's my Adventure Game
-DA_assigment 4 for week 2
+for DA_assigment 4 for week 2
+I hope everyone enjoy this game :)